Setting a new direction

 The Corporation has a Statement of Board Values and Board Charter, a document outlining standards of conduct for directors, and a bylaw that requires directors to be independent of management.
-As provided for by the Canada Post Corporation Act, the positions of the Board Chair and of the President and Chief Executive Officer were held by the same person starting in April 2018 with the appointment of the Chair as Interim President and Chief Executive Officer.
-This ended with the appointment of a permanent President and CEO in March 2019.
-Between these appointments, steps were taken to strengthen Board independence.
-For example, a Lead Independent Director was appointed to permit the Board to share any concerns in camera without the Board Chair present, and the Conflict of Interest and Ethics Commissioner was consulted and raised no concerns.
-An ethics adviser and an independent legal adviser to the Board of Directors have also been retained to provide independent advice to the members.
+As provided for by the Canada Post Corporation Act, the positions of the Board Chair and of the President and Chief Executive Officer were held by the same person from April 2018 until early March, 2019.
+In light of this, steps were taken to strengthen Board independence during this period.

-The Board holds its regular meetings with the President and Chief Executive Officer as a member and with the Chief Financial Officer as an invitee.
-Otherwise, the Board meets without the presence of management, unless required for presentations or reports.
+The Board holds its regular meetings with the President and Chief Executive Officer as a member and with the Chief Financial Officer and General Counsel as invitees.
 The Board holds in-camera sessions with outside directors only.
 The Audit Committee meets in camera with external and internal auditors.
 The Board engages independent counsel and advisers as it deems necessary.

 Committees of the Board

-Additional oversight is accomplished by the Audit Committee, the Corporate Governance and Nominating Committee, the Human Resources and Compensation Committee, the Labour Relations Committee and the Pension Committee.
+Additional oversight is accomplished by the Audit Committee; the Environmental, Social and Governance Committee; the Human Resources and Compensation Committee; the Labour Relations Committee and the Pension Committee.

 The Board regularly assesses its effectiveness through a self-assessment survey.
 It has set criteria for desired skills and attributes used to identify potential gaps in succession.
 Board remuneration complies with guidelines issued by the Privy Council Office.